 How We Live Now is a multi-faceted, multi-voiced view of contemporary life in Singapore: its comforts and conflicts, personal tragedies and social tensions, and also opportunities for joy, hope and empathy.
 It invites readers to think seriously about the world around them, with urgent contemporary challenges such as social inequality and mental health, as well as age-old frictions in personal relationships and friendships.
 As the characters grapple with crisis, loss, and what it means to hold each other close in a rapidly changing Singapore, readers are invited to ponder: if this is indeed how we live now, should we continue in this vein?

 Books studied at Sec 3 and Sec 4

-Paper 2 Drama (50%) Everything but the brain by Jean Tay
+Paper 2 Drama (50%) The Royal Hunt of the Sun by Peter Shaffer